-The target is: 80% of candidates will earn minimum benchmark ratings of 3 on each criterion based on performance expectations.
+The target is 80% of candidates will earn minimum benchmark ratings of 3 on each criterion based on performance expectations.

-- AC 2019-2020: Target was Met.
-86.25% of candidates met benchmark. - AC 2018-2019: Target was Met.
-60% of candidates met benchmark - AC 2017-2081: Target was Met.
-100% of candidates met benchmark - AC 2016-2017: Target was Met.
-100% of candidates met benchmark
+- AC 2020-2021: Target was Met.
+93.33% of candidates met benchmark. - AC 2019-2020: Target was Met.
+86.25% of candidates met benchmark.

-In 2018-2019, the target was not met.
-AC 2018-2019 results remained below benchmark, but three of the four candidates who did not meet benchmark did not complete the assessment.
-Thus, the finding is not a true representation of candidate performance, but of an omission of performance.
-Excluding those three non-completions, the target would have been met with 90% of candidates at or exceeding benchmark.
+In 2019-2020, the target was met.
+AC 2019-2020 results demonstrated an increase in the number of students meeting the benchmark. as 14 of 15 candidates completed the assessment.
+Thus, the finding is concluded as a true representation of candidate performance, even with an omission of performance by one student.
+Excluding the one non-completion, the target would have been met with 100% of candidates at or exceeding benchmark.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
 The faculty placed instructional emphasis on completing the assessment.
-Faculty considered placing course-level weight on the assessment such as requiring completion of the assessment to earn a grade in the course.
+Faculty placed course-level weight on the assessment such as requiring completion of the assessment to earn a grade in the course.
 This additional accountability helped to support all candidates in completing the assessment so that data could be collected.
-Additionally, faculty adjusted the course instructor assignment so that an instructor with greater multimedia expertise taught the course and faculty added clarity to the assessment instructions These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
+Additionally, faculty adjusted the course instructor assignment so that an instructor with greater multimedia expertise taught the course and faculty added clarity to the assessment instructions.
+These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
+As a result of these changes, in AC 2020-2021 the target was met.

-Based on an analysis of AC 2019-2020 results.
-The 2019-2020 results indicate above candidate performance above benchmark.
-Academic areas of strength for candidates were knowledge of content area and color choices.
+Based on an analysis of AC 2020-2021 results, candidate performance was above benchmark.
+Academic areas of strength for candidates were knowledge of content area, graphics, and color choices.
 Academic areas of weakness for candidates were organization, usability, and navigation.